Spring Willow Society

 The Spring Willow Society (春柳社 (Chūnliǔ Shè)), later known as the Spring Willow Theatre (春柳劇場 (春柳剧场, Chūnliǔ Jùchǎng)), was a Chinese drama troupe active from 1906 to 1915.
 Established in Tokyo by a group of Chinese students, the troupe drew from Western dramatic styles through the Japanese shinpa in its efforts to modernize Chinese theatre.
-Its first show, performed in 1907, was an act from Alexandre Dumas fils' The Lady of the Camellias; it subsequently adapted Harriet Beecher Stowe's novel Uncle Tom's Cabin in five acts.
+Its first show, performed in 1907, was an act from Alexandre Dumas fils' The Lady of the Camellias; it subsequently adapted Harriet Beecher Stowe's novel Uncle Tom's Cabin in five acts under the title Black Slave's Cry to Heaven.
 Despite dwindling numbers, the troupe remained active in Tokyo through 1909, when it performed an adaptation of Victorien Sardou's La Tosca.

 Alumni from the Spring Willow Society returned to China in the 1910s, seeking to continue their work in Shanghai.
 Under the leadership of Lu Jingruo, they developed a repertoire of more than eighty stories.
 Spring Willow disbanded after Lu's 1915 death.
-Black Slave's Cry to Heaven has been canonized as the first Western-style Chinese drama, and the troupe's adaptation of Othello may have been the first full-length performance of a Shakespearean play in the country.
+Black Slave's Cry to Heaven has been canonized as the first Western-style Chinese drama (huaju), and the troupe's adaptation of Othello may have been the first full-length performance of a Shakespearean play in the country.

 History

 Background

 In the late 19th and early 20th centuries, the Qing dynasty sought to implement reform and modernize after experiencing a series of military defeats against Western powers and Japan.
-Drama was perceived as better able to reach the common person than written literature, which relied on literacy that was uncommon in contemporary China.
+Drama was perceived as better able to reach the common person than written literature, as literacy was uncommon in contemporary China.
 It thus occupied a special place in the modernization effort, with the philosopher Chen Duxiu arguing in 1905 that "theater is a big school for the world, and actors are teachers of the people."
-Spoken-word drama, which had been introduced to China through cultural interchange, was perceived as ideal for such reform, and the Meiji Restoration in Japan had shown that such approaches could be successful.
+Spoken-word drama, which had been introduced to China through cultural interchange, was perceived as ideal for such modernization, and the Meiji Restoration in Japan had shown that such approaches could be successful.

-Around this time, Chinese students began studying in Japan, increasing from three in 1896 to a thousand in 1903; by 1907, the country hosted between eight and nine thousand Chinese students.
+Around this time, Chinese students began studying in Japan.
+From three in 1896, the number increased to a thousand in 1903, and by 1907 the country hosted between eight and nine thousand Chinese students.
 Japan was perceived as more similar to China in its language and culture than Europe or the United States; it was also significantly cheaper.
 Generally, these students were not in Japan to study theatre, but drama was popular as a means of improving their language skills.
 One Chinese student, Xu Banmei, wrote that attending stage performances allowed for faster language acquisition as well as more diverse experiences.